-Many OSHA training standards state that employers must provide refresher training at specific intervals, and keep records of all safety and health training they have provided.
+Many OSHA training standards state that employers must provide refresher training at specific intervals and keep records of all safety and health training they have provided.
 Records can provide evidence of the employer’s good faith and compliance with OSHA standards.
-Documentation allows companies to be able to assure OSHA accident investigators that they had, indeed, provided the proper safety training to employees who were injured on the job.
+Documentation allows companies to be able to assure OSHA accident investigators that they had provided the proper safety training to employees who were injured on the job.

-USC Upstate uses two primary methods of training employees to meet the OSHA requirements—online training and face-to-face seminar type training.
+How It Works USC Upstate uses two primary methods of training employees to meet the OSHA requirements—online training and face-to-face seminar training.
 The online training can be accessed at any time from any computer on campus or off campus.
 The face-to-face seminar training will be offered at least twice per year and the calendar of training will be published in advance.

-Training are to be completed annually based on the fiscal year (July 1 - June 30) and not the calendar year (except Facilities).
-There is no time limit to finish the trainings--they can be completed at your own pace, as long as they are submitted by June 30.
+Trainings are to be completed annually based on the fiscal year (July 1 - June 30) and not the calendar year (except facilities).
+There is no time limit to finish the trainings.
+They can be completed at your own pace, as long as they are submitted by June 30.

 Links of interest

 Contact the Training Coordinator at ext.
 5886/ firstname.lastname@example.org for help with this site and for records of previously completed trainings.

 *NOTE: The online safety training is only general information that pertains to all employees of USC Upstate.
 For more detailed safety information pertaining to your specific position and duties, contact your department head or the Director of Risk Management at ext.
 5905 / email@example.com.

 This webpage is a work in progress.
 Please send us your comments and feedback so the safety training system can continue to improve!